 Where to Find Philadelphia Soft Pretzels

 When I was growing up in the Philadelphia suburbs, it was common to see vendors selling pretzels on street corners.
-I’d often see the vendors when school field trips would bus us in to the city to visit a museum.
+I’d often see the vendors when school field trips would bus us into the city to visit a museum.
 These days, it is almost unheard of.
 You’re more likely to see folks selling water or t-shirts (Rocky and whatever sports team is doing well at that moment are usually on offer).
 So where have all the soft pretzels gone?
 They’re still here, you just have to make a bit of effort.
 But, boy, is it worth it!

 Center City Pretzel

 You’ll find a bakery in the traditionally Italian neighborhood of South Philly that is Center City Pretzel.
 The bakery is tucked along busy Washington Avenue in the heart of the Italian Market.
-Center City Pretzel is exactly what you expect from a Philadelphia pretzel bakery that’s been family owned and operated since 1981.
+Center City Pretzel is exactly what you expect from a Philadelphia pretzel bakery that’s been family-owned and operated since 1981.

-Center City Pretzel are open every day of the week.
+Center City Pretzel is open every day of the week.
 You can walk right up and get hand-twisted pretzels still warm from the oven.
 And, like a true bakery, they open before the sun comes up.
 And they only bake a certain amount of pretzels each day.
 The early bird gets the worm.
 Or the soft pretzel, as it turns out!